google/model-viewer/README.md

-> ## 🚨 Status: Experimental
+> ## 🛠 Status: In Development
-> `<model-viewer>` is currently in the Experimentation phase.
-Someone on the team thinks it’s an idea worth exploring, but it may not go any further than this.
-Use at your own risk.
+> `<model-viewer>` is currently in development.
+It's on the fast track to a 1.0 release, so we encourage you to use it and give us your feedback, but there are things that haven't been finalized yet and you can expect some changes.

 # `<model-viewer>`